yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 date updated: 2024-09-11 16:59
 ---

 Respected experts, scholars and guests, good morning/afternoon/evening!
-It is a great honor for me to share with you our research results on "Task Scheduling in Vehicular Networks: A Multi-Agent Reinforcement Learning Based Reverse Auction Mechanism" at this important academic conference.
+It is a great honor for me to share with you our research results on "Task Scheduling in Vehicular Networks: A Multi-Agent Reinforcement Learning Based Reverse Auction **Mechanism**" at this important academic conference.
 I am Yuming Yuan from the School of Information Science and Engineering, Yunnan University.

 ---

-This presentation includes the following parts: Introduction, Method, Performance Evaluation, Conclusions and Prospects.
+This presentation includes the following parts: Introduction, Method of MADRL and Reverse-Auction, Performance Evaluation, Conclusions and Prospects.

 Now, let's start with the introduction.

 ---

-In the field of vehicular networks, modern vehicles are undergoing a technological revolution.
-Internet of Vehicles (IoV) provides real-time traffic flow information to improve road safety, traffic efficiency, and driving experience.
-However, vehicles' limited computing power and battery capacity make it difficult to meet the demands of complex or delay-sensitive tasks.
+In the field of vehicular networks, vehicles' limited computing power and battery capacity make it difficult to meet the demands of complex or delay-sensitive tasks.

 To address this issue, Mobile Edge Computing is proposed, allowing vehicles to offload tasks to MEC servers for execution.
-An MEC system in a urban setting is shown as follows: Vehicles are equipped with On-Board Units to communicate with edge servers.
-These edge servers are distributed strategically to meet the demands of vehicles and users.
-The connectivity between vehicles and edge servers is indicated by the clear blue dotted lines, and the solid blue lines show the established and effective communication.
+An MEC system in a urban setting is shown as follows:

+•Vehicles assess their channel connection status to determine the task offloading point and send task requests to the edge servers.
+•The servers return a quotation to the vehicles based on their status and task characteristics.
+•Upon receiving all quotations, the vehicles make task offload-ing decisions according to their budget.

-In vehicle task scheduling, there are many challenges, such as dynamics, network instability, and heterogeneous resource constraints.
-Existing research has limitations, and a more comprehensive and flexible task scheduling method is needed.
+In vehicle task scheduling, there are many challenges, such as dynamics, network instability, and **heterogeneous** resource constraints.
+A more comprehensive and flexible task scheduling method is needed.

 ---